 Being committed and socially responsible, the objective of the Lessee is community development.
+Providing villages with basic amenities, and extending friendship to senior citizens, orphans and physically challenged people are few initiatives taken in the direction of community development.

-- Providing villages with basic amenities, and extending friendship to senior citizens, orphans and physically challenged people are few initiatives taken in the direction of community development. - The lessee has regularly been providing funds for cultural activities such as football tournament, local festivals etc. - Drinking water supply to near by villagers.
+The lessee has regularly been providing funds for cultural activities such as football tournaments, local festivals etc. Drinking water supply to near by villagers will be the prime concern.